awsdocs/amazon-mq-developer-guide/doc_source/network-of-brokers.md

 **Important**
 Don't specify the `password` attribute for the `<networkConnector>`\.
 We don't recommend storing plaintext passwords in broker configuration files, because this makes the passwords visible in the Amazon MQ console\.
 For more information, see [Step 2: Configure Network Connectors for Your Broker](amazon-mq-creating-configuring-network-of-brokers.md#creating-configuring-network-of-brokers-configure-network-connectors)\.

 Brokers must be in the same VPC or in peered VPCs\.
-For more information, see [Prerequisites](amazon-mq-creating-configuring-network-of-brokers.md#creating-configuring-network-of-brokers-create-brokers) in the [Creating and Configuring a Network of Brokers](amazon-mq-creating-configuring-network-of-brokers.md) tutorial\.
+For more information, see [Prerequisites](amazon-mq-creating-configuring-network-of-brokers.md#creating-configuring-network-of-brokers-create-brokers) in the [Creating and configuring a network of brokers](amazon-mq-creating-configuring-network-of-brokers.md) tutorial\.

-## Sample Blueprints<a name="sample-deployments"></a>
+## Sample blueprints<a name="sample-deployments"></a>

 To get started using a Network of Brokers, Amazon MQ provides sample blueprints\.
 These sample blueprints create a Network of Brokers deployment, and all related resources using, AWS CloudFormation\.
 The two sample blueprints available are: